 ICD-10-AM Codes: C33, C34

 This is a primary malignant neoplasm of the lung.
 That is the neoplasm has originated in the lung or trachea (primary) and has not migrated from another primary site (secondary or metastasis).
 The lung tissue includes the alveoli, bronchioles, bronchi, and trachea, but not the pleura.

 Confirming the diagnosis

-The diagnosis cannot be made without definitive pathology.
-This usually involves obtaining tissue for histopathology from a biopsy of the lung.
-A pathologic diagnosis based on cytology can be used if biopsy and histopathology are not readily obtainable.
+The diagnosis requires histology.
+This usually involves obtaining tissue from a biopsy of the lung.
+A diagnosis based on cytology can be used if biopsy and histopathology are not readily obtainable.

 The appropriate medical specialist is a respiratory physician, thoracic surgeon or oncologist.